 There is a lot happening

-Derwent Foreshore rehabilitating coastal woodland by planting shrubs and
+the Derwent Foreshore rehabilitating coastal woodland by planting shrubs

-trees propagated by the Royal Tasmanian Botanical Gardens.
-This is a great
+and trees propagated by the Royal Tasmanian Botanical Gardens.
+This is a

-opportunity for volunteers from throughout Hobart to come together and lend
+great opportunity for volunteers from throughout Hobart to come together

-a hand!
-Please bring your family, invite your neighbours and join us!
+and lend a hand!
+Please bring your family, invite your neighbours and join

-these activities and more below.
-We are also currently putting together our
+Book Club.
+Details about these activities and more below.
+We are currently

 In this icey weather, stay